LibreCAD/docs/ref/tools.rst

     :class: fix-table

     "Tool", "Icon", "Command", "Description"
-    "Aligned", |icon61|, "da", "Apply dimension lines and text aligned to an existing entity by selecting start and end points on a line segment and placement point for the text.
+    "Aligned", |icon61|, "da", "
+        | Apply dimension lines and text aligned to an existing entity by selecting start and end points on a line segment and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Linear", |icon62|, "dr", "Apply dimension lines and text at an defined angle to an entity by selecting start and end points on a line segment and placement point for the text.
+    "Linear", |icon62|, "dr", "
+        | Apply dimension lines and text at an defined angle to an entity by selecting start and end points on a line segment and placement point for the text.
         | **Tool Options:**
         | |tlopt05|"
-    "Horizontal", |icon63|, "dh", "Apply dimension lines and text aligned to an entity by selecting start and end points on a line segment and placement point for the text.
+    "Horizontal", |icon63|, "dh", "
+        | Apply dimension lines and text aligned to an entity by selecting start and end points on a line segment and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Vertical", |icon64|, "dv", "Apply dimension lines and text aligned to an entity by selecting start and end points on a line segment and placement point for the text.
+    "Vertical", |icon64|, "dv", "
+        | Apply dimension lines and text aligned to an entity by selecting start and end points on a line segment and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Radial", |icon65|, "dimradial", "Apply dimension lines and text a circle's or arc's radius by selecting entity and placement point for the text.
+    "Radial", |icon65|, "dimradial", "
+        | Apply dimension lines and text a circle's or arc's radius by selecting entity and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Diametric", |icon66|, "dimdiameter", "Apply dimension lines and text a circle's or arc's diameter by selecting entity and placement point for the text.
+    "Diametric", |icon66|, "dimdiameter", "
+        | Apply dimension lines and text a circle's or arc's diameter by selecting entity and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Angular", |icon67|, "dimangular", "Apply angular dimension by selecting two existing non-parallel line segments and placement point for the text.
+    "Angular", |icon67|, "dimangular", "
+        | Apply angular dimension by selecting two existing non-parallel line segments and placement point for the text.
         | **Tool Options:**
         | |tlopt06|"
-    "Leader", |icon68|, "ld", "Draw a text leader by by selecting start (arrow location), intermediate and end points."
+    "Leader", |icon68|, "ld", "
+        | Draw a text leader by by selecting start (arrow location), intermediate and end points."

 Modify